tlvlp/iot-project-summary/README.md

 A portal is also in the making to have a more convenient access to the services, but it's still in its early days.

 ## History
-I early 2018 I have started my sabbatical leave with the aim to recharge and to steer my carreer towards software development.
+In early 2018 I have started my sabbatical leave with the aim to recharge and to steer my carreer towards software development.
 Fortunately these two have found parallel paths in more than one of my new hobbies, like indoor aeroponic gardening or micro controllers.
 Eventually culminating in this project that I've started to handle the controllers in my own garden and still enjoy working on it, using it as a playground to learn new technologies.